Summer Sale20% OFFView deals

 Todoist is one of the most reliable and straightforward task managers available, making it one of the best productivity apps for students who need to organize everything from daily homework to long-term project deadlines.
 Its strength lies in its clean interface and powerful, cross-platform synchronization, which ensures your to-do list is always up-to-date whether you're on your phone, laptop, or tablet.
 The app uses natural language input, allowing you to quickly add tasks like "Submit history essay tomorrow at 5 PM."

 The user experience is intuitive, with features like projects, sub-tasks, labels, and filters helping you organize your coursework effectively.
 While the free version is quite capable for basic task management, some of its most powerful features, such as custom reminders and advanced filters, are locked behind a Pro subscription.
-Good news for students: Todoist offers a 50% education discount on the Pro plan.
+One thing to know before you budget: as of 2026, Todoist's official help page says it does not offer student discounts, so plan around the free tier or the full Pro price (about $5 per month billed annually).

 Key Details & Tips